brentyi/jax_dataclasses/README.md

     ]
 ```

-Then, assuming we've constrained both the shape and data-type, we get array
+Then, assuming we've constrained both the shape and data-type:
-validation on instantiation and access to a `.get_batch_axes()` method for
-grabbing any common prefixes in contained array shapes:

 ```python
 # OK